violetwei/ConUHacks-IV-2019/README.md

 ### Connect to Chatkit instance

-Install @pusher/chatkit-client: npm install --save @pusher/chatkit-client
+- [x] Install @pusher/chatkit-client: npm install --save @pusher/chatkit-client

 #### Update ChatScreen.js

-1. Import Chatkit
+- [x] 1.
+Import Chatkit

-2. Instantiate Chatkit ChatManager with our instanceLocator, userId and a custom TokenProvider.
+- [x] 2.
+Instantiate Chatkit ChatManager with our instanceLocator, userId and a custom TokenProvider.

-3. Once ChatManager has been initialised, call connect. connect happens asynchronously and a Promise is returned.
+- [x] 3.
+Once ChatManager has been initialised, call connect. connect happens asynchronously and a Promise is returned.

 ### Create a Chatkit room